Nortonv8/Image_Reference/README.md

 Press the button while ingame, and copy-paste a internet link to a picture inside the box.
 The box may be moved and even resized before you press enter to load the image.

 Once the image is loaded, controls are returned to the user so you can build again.
-To move the box (resizing is unavailable after image load), simply hold c and you can.
+To move the box or even resize the image, simply hold c and you can.

+New tabs can now be opened with the '+' button at the top of the panel, but they cannot be closed again until the entire panel is closed.

 To exit the image reference box, either hold c and press the 'X' on the box or press the binded key again.